YOUR DOCTOR’S PRIORITIES

 Most doctors do not have the time or ability to really check this research.
 Some also are not aware of the amount of fraud and phoniness that goes on in this area.

 Slick advertising by drug companies and medical device makers is everywhere.
 Also, the medical cartel issues exciting “press releases” at least monthly about the latest new drug or operation.

 Many of these “announcements” amount to little more than advertising.
 The truth is that most new drugs that are announced are later found to have serious side effects.
 Many never make it to the marketplace, and of those that are approved for sale, many are withdrawn from the market within a few years after killing hundreds or thousands of people.
 This is the truth about drug medicine, even if you don’t believe it.

 The goal of all this is to cause patients to call on doctors and demand the latest drug, operation or other item shown on television.
 Sadly, most doctors go along and try the drug on the patient.
 This is because they know that if they say it is a waste of money, or it is toxic, or it is new and untried, or they haven’t studied it enough, the patient may just find a new doctor who will give him the advertised drug.

 The doctor excuses his lax attitude by figuring that it is probably safe, so why not give it a try.
 If it were unsafe, the FDA would not have approved it, right?
 WRONG!
 This is another integrity issue with doctors and the FDA that, once again, can severely impact your health.

-If possible, I would avoid most new drugs until they have been proven safe for at least 10 years.
-Even that is not long enough for some of them, as the problems take time to identify clearly in many instances.
+If possible, we would avoid new drugs until they have been proven safe for at least 10 years.
+Even that is not long enough for some of them, as the problems take time to identify clearly, in many instances.